OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

        # side will block
        rxBuffer: 64

-       # Size of simulated command buffer
+       # Size of simulated command buffer, number of commands.
+If full, buffered commands will block
+       # until a slot frees up
        commandBuffer: 4

        # Whether to support the M112 command with simulated kill